 The assets' residual values, useful lives and depreciation methods are reviewed, and adjusted if appropriate, at each balance sheet date.
-An asset's carrying amount is written down to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
+An asset's carrying amount is written down to its recoverable amount if the asset's

 Gains and losses on disposals are determined by comparing proceeds with carrying amount.